 Us, plus robots.

 My research examines how robot design encourages or discourages human emotional attachment.
-Of particular interest to me are human-robot interactions in militarized spaces.
-Long-term, this research could be used to help improve troop robotics training, enhance robot development specifications to mitigate mission-dependent risks, and improve warfighter and civilian safety in conflict environments, both foreign and domestic.
-More broadly, findings can be applied to the development of robots that are effective in human collaborative/team or training situations, especially in stressful conditions (for example, medicine, space, and humanitarian relief contexts).
+This work is scaffolded by an interdisciplinary approach used to better understand human-robot social interactions and their related human behaviors, actions, and (reciprocal) cultural influences.
+More broadly, research findings can be applied to the development of robots that are effective in human collaborative/team or training situations, (for example, medicine, space, and humanitarian relief contexts).

-Keywords used in my research: Chronic Stress, Cognitive Science, Culture, Cultural studies, Defense, Emotional design, Explosive Ordnance Disposal, EOD, Field Robots, Humanoid Robots, Human-Robot Interaction, Human Social Cultural Behavior, Improvised Explosive Devices, Military, Robotics, Social Robotics, Traumatic Stress, User-Centered Design.
+Keywords used in my research: Attachment, Attachment Theory, Communication, Culture, Cultural studies, Defense, Design, Emerging technologies, Emotion, Explosive Ordnance Disposal, EOD, Human Factors, Human-Robot Interaction, Improvised Explosive Devices, Interaction Design, Learning Sciences, Military, Robotics, Social Robotics, User-Centered Design, User Experience.

 My abbreviated research statement, current research, education, teaching, presentations, and publications (also available as a PDF).